The Division of Plastic, Reconstructive & Aesthetic Surgery offers a 12 month Fellowship in Aesthetic Surgery commencing July of each year.

 Interested applicants are expected to have successfully completed residency training in Plastic Surgery and must be eligible for an Independent Practice Certificate of Registration from the College of Physicians and Surgeons in Ontario (CPSO) by the start of the fellowship.

 Interested applicants should send a current curriculum vitae, a personal statement outlining why you want to pursue aesthetic surgery fellowship training (limit 500 words), and 3 letters of reference.
-All application materials may be sent by email to the fellowship supervisor, Dr. Jamil Ahmad.
+All application materials may be sent by email to the fellowship supervisor TBA.
+Applications will be open in the near future.